 The music of our era, is at the centre of the ensemble's activities: to the extent that, in addition to numerous first performances of contempory works, the organisation of events such as invitations to Nancy of Henri Dutilleux, George Crumb, Klaus Huber or György Kurtag for retrospectives of their works, including meetings and masterclasses in collaboration with the Symphony Orchestra and the Conservatoire of Nancy.

-The Stanislas Ensemble and Quartet have already recorded almost thirty compact discs,warmly received by international critics.
+The Stanislas Ensemble and Quartet have already recorded almost fifty compact discs,warmly received by international critics.
 The CD with works by George Crumb, Henri Dutilleux and Raymond Depraz, acclaimed by the music magazine Diapason as being a "recording of reference".
-The Stanislas Quartet undertook the world premier recording of the six string quartets of Joseph-Guy Ropartz, followed by recordings dedicated to Florent Schmitt, Maurice Emmanuel, Jean Cartan and Louis Thirion ( "10" by the magazine Classica-Répertoire, “Recommended” by Classica "CD of the Month" by Le Monde de la Musique, “Higly recommended” by Fanfare /USA, “Ring” by Classique-Infos, “Joker” by Crescendo etc…)
+The Stanislas Quartet undertook the world premier recording of the six string quartets of Joseph-Guy Ropartz, followed by recordings dedicated to Florent Schmitt, Maurice Emmanuel, Jean Cartan and Louis Thirion ( "10" by the magazine Classica-Répertoire, “Recommended” by Classica "CD of the Month" by Le Monde de la Musique, “Higly recommended” by Fanfare /USA, “Ring” by Classique-Infos, “Joker” by Crescendo etc…).
+In addition, the label Forgotten Records published a dozen of live recording, mainly devoted to to the great classical repertoire: Beethoven, Schubert, Dvorak, Brahms, Debussy, Ravel etc. For the 250th anniversary of the birth of Beethoven, they released the complete live recording of his quartets in a set of 8 CDs.

 In 2001, the quartet played for the first time in South America, giving three concerts at the Francia-Venezuela Festival of Caracas, followed by a tour of the main towns of the country.
 In April 2006, the Stanislas Quartet appeared for the first time in Russia (Volgograd, Novossibirsk, Perm and Moscow).
 In 2007, 2009 and 2012, the quartet undertook some important series of concerts in Argentina (Cordoba, Rosario, Buenos Aires), and in Brasil (Sao Paulo, Brasilia, Belo Horizonte, Juiz de Fora, Ouro Preto, Ribeirao Preto etc…), warmly acclaimed by the public and the critics.